 Common mistakes to avoid

-Once you have completed the checklist item workflow setup, you can set which chemical readings are required and how often
+Once you have completed the workflow item setup, you can set which chemical readings are required and how often